jameshuang12/jameshuang12/README.md

 # 👋 Hi Traveler!
-Welcome to The James Huang's Github Account.
+Welcome The James Huang's Github Account.

 My name is James Huang.
 I am currently a senior at Vanderbilt University, pursuing a double major in Computer Science and Applied Mathematics, along with a minor in Human and Organizational Development.